freifunk-gluon/gluon/docs/user/site.rst

     This will only affect new installations.
     Upgrades will not change the disabled state.

-    Additionally it is possible to configure the ``supported_rates`` and ``basic_rate`` of each radio.
-Both are optional, by default hostapd/driver dictate the rates.
-    If ``supported_rates`` is set, ``basic_rate`` is required, because ``basic_rate``
-    has to be a subset of ``supported_rates``.
-Possible values are:

-    - 6000, 9000, 12000, 18000, 24000, 36000, 48000, 54000 (OFDM)
-    - 1000, 5500, 11000 (legacy 802.11b, DSSS)

-    The example below disables legacy 802.11b rates (DSSS) for performance reasons.
-    For backwards compatibility in 802.11, this setting only effects 802.11a/b/g rates.
-    I.e in 802.11n 6 MBit/s is announced  all time.
-In 802.11ac the field is used to
-    derive the length of a packet.

     ``ap`` requires a single parameter, a string, named ``ssid`` which sets the interface's ESSID.
 This is the WiFi the clients connect to.